 Beginning 5 years after menopause, women should test Ferritin annually.
-I have seen Ferritin creep up 15 points a year until suddenly it’s in a danger range over 300, especially by age 65.
+I have seen Ferritin creep up 15 points a year until suddenly it’s over 300 or 500, especially by age 65.

 Women who suppress their periods for years can also accumulate excess iron and should test Ferritin.